 Because uncontrolled high blood pressure (hypertension) is a well-documented risk factor for stroke, heart attack, and heart failure I discuss it a lot on this site and with my patients.

-I just updated my page on hypertension which summarizes my thoughts and recommendations on home BP self-monitoring along with the latest on the optimal BP goal.
+My website page on hypertension summarizes my thoughts and recommendations on home BP self-monitoring along with the latest on the optimal BP goal.

 What To Monitor and How To Measure

-I have found self-monitoring of patient’s BP to substantially enhance patient engagement in the process.
+I have found self-monitoring of patients’ BP to enhance patient engagement in the process substantially.
 Self-monitoring patients are more empowered to understand the lifestyle factors which influence their BP and make positive changes.

-Blood pressures are amazingly dynamic and as patient’s gain understanding of what influences their BP they are going to be able to take control of it.
+Blood pressures are amazingly dynamic and as patients understand what influences their BP, they will be able to take control of it.

-I discuss in detail the recommended technique for BP measurementin my 2018 post entitled “Optimal Home Blood Pressure Monitoring: Must The Legs Be Uncrossed and The Feet Flat?”
+I discuss in detail the recommended technique for BP measurement in a post entitled “Optimal Home Blood Pressure Monitoring: Must The Legs Be Uncrossed and The Feet Flat?“

 The 2018 ACC/AHA guidelines on hypertension specify in detail how to optimally make home BP measurements as follows: